-The School has an active research agenda in the field of business of management, with particular research expertise in the following fields:
+The Business and Management research cluster has an active research agenda in the field of business and management, with particular research expertise in the following fields:

 - Human resources

 - Networks and collaborations

 Researchers working in the above fields consistently publish in top ranked international journals in addition to offering practical insights and policy advice to public and private clients.